zdhgreat/DS/README.md

-# DS
+# DSR
-DS is a plug-and-play prompting method
+DSR is a plug-and-play prompting method

 ## Installation